Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

-In the discussion of \cite{Shi_Nonlinearity}, it is noted that the effects of diffusion and time delays are not independent of each other.
-That is, the individuals located at $x$ at a precious time may move to a new location at the present time.
-As a reasonable revision, the third case considers a combination of the previous two scenarios and includes non-local in space and non-local in time reaction terms simultaneously, as done in \cite{An_DCDS}.
+In the discussion of \cite{Shi_Nonlinearity}, it is noted that the effects of diffusion and time delays are not independent of each other; individuals located at $x$ at a {previous} time may move to a new location at the present time.
+As a reasonable revision, the third case considers a combination of the previous two scenarios, as done in \cite{An_DCDS}.
 Their evolution equation takes the form \eql{ \frac{\p u}{\p t} = \D u + d \grad \cdot \left(u \grad u_\tau \right) + \l u F(u, \overline{u_\s}), }{delayprototypenon-localtime2} where $d \in \mathbb{R}$ and $\overline{u_\s} (x,t) = \int_\O K(x,y) u(y,t-\s)dy$ for some reasonably smooth spatial kernel $K(x,y)$ (see \textbf{H2} in \cite{An_DCDS}).
 The spatial scaling is chosen such that $d$ represents the ratio of the memory-based advection coefficient to the regular diffusion coefficient, and $\l>0$ is a scaled constant.
-The kernel $K(x,y)$ accounts for the non-local intraspecific competition of the species for either resources or space.
+The kernel $K(x,y)$ accounts for the nonlocal intraspecific competition of the species for either resources or space.
 Readers should note that this kernel is distinct from the perceptual kernels introduced previously, and so we denote it by $K$ instead of $g$.
 The specific choice in function $F$ depends greatly on the purpose of application, and so interested readers are directed to \cite{An_DCDS, Britton1990, Chen2016} for further details.
-Lastly, notice that \eqref{delayprototypenon-localtime2} is somewhat a generalization of the simpler form introduced for model \eqref{delayprototypenon-local}, where one recovers \eqref{delayprototypenon-local} by taking $K(x,y) = \as{\O}^{-1}$ in \eqref{delayprototypenon-localtime2}.\\
+Lastly, notice that \eqref{delayprototypenon-localtime2} is somewhat a generalization of the simpler form introduced for model \eqref{delayprototypenon-local}, where one recovers \eqref{delayprototypenon-local} by taking $K(x,y) = \as{\O}^{-1}$ in \eqref{delayprototypenon-localtime2}. {In the referenced work, the authors explore the existence of steady state solutions only, which gives the following open problem.}

+\begin{oppr} Under what conditions does a unique solution exist solving the time-dependent problem \eqref{delayprototypenon-localtime2} subject to homogeneous Dirichlet boundary conditions? \end{oppr}

 \textbf{Systems of Equations}